Articles and Links

 We have bee friends all across the country and overseas as well.
 These links are to some of our favorite sites.
 Many have great article resources/research.
 Some sell bee supplies.
 Visit them and learn:

 SPIRITBEE is Jacqueline’s wonderful farm and bee site.
 With her blog, videos, and stories, Jacqueline guides you ever deeper into the world of relational beekeeping.
-When you spend some time with this site, you will see how the inspiration for Preservation Beekeeping found its birth here.
+When you spend some time on this site, you will see how the inspiration for Preservation Beekeeping found its birth here.

 American Skeps is Susan’s blog where she talks and teaches about the history of handmade straw skeps.
 Her intention is to bring these lovely bee-friendly home structures back to use in the western world.